#296 QSOPBreakout Solar Pendulum

 Now I must admit I skipped the calculations for now.
 What I do know is that the pendulum is not ideal in my current build.
 The weight is a little too much for the arc.
 It would probably work better with a longer arc (slowing it down).

-I have neodymium magents on the end of the pendulum, oriented to be repelled when the coil is pulsed.
+I have small but relatively strong neodymium magnets on the end of the pendulum, oriented to be repelled when the coil is pulsed.

 It also works when the magnets are oriented to be attracted when the coil is pulsed, but this tends not to work so well, as the timing of ending the pulse becomes much more critical lest it act to dampen the pendulum oscillation.